DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 #28

 User profile has been removed and replaced with a navigation_header located at the top of the drawer_layout.
 The overall design looks much neater with this.
-The top bar includes the users profile picture with their name and email address.
+The top bar includes the user's profile picture with their name and email address.
 I decluttered the record_audio page as well.
 It was getting far to messy.
 I decided to go for a leaner look.
 My plan now is to reload listview after button is clicked.
 This piece of functionality will be used multiple times on different lists.
 After this I am onto my final stretch of testing.

 #29